Many beginner PC builders are confused about the fact that whether they can use the PCIe cables from different Power Supply or not.

 So, in such a scenario, the pinouts will not match & if you still use this, then different voltages come from different pinouts.

 In this kind of situation, three possibilities can happen.

 The first possibility is you get really lucky, and the PCIe cables from different manufacturers match up, which will work fine.

 The second possibility is the cables go to the wrong spots, so you have incomplete circuits, which means no current flow.
 Again you get the luck, and no damages would happen.

 The third possibility is all the spots are different, like the red spot where the yellow should be, the yellow where the orange should be, and the orange spot where the black should be.

 In this worst kind of scenario, overcurrent and overvoltages will be supplied via the PCIe cable, which can damage both components.
 It can damage your graphics card as well as it could also burn your Power Supply.

 How Many PCIe Cables Do You Need For Your GPU?

-How many PCIe cables your GPU will need that mainly depends on how much power your graphics card will require to run.
+How many PCIe cables your GPU will need mainly depends on how much power your graphics card will require to run.

 Some low-end graphics cards need below 75W power, and these GPUs don’t need PCIe cables because they take power directly from the motherboard’s PCIe slot.